Job offers

 Required skills:

-– Application: Send your application by email, with [Application] in the subject line, a CV and a covering letter.
+– Apply by email.
+Send your application by email, with [LogiE-IA] in the subject line, along with your resume and cover letter.

 Job title: Machine learning for human-robot collaboration